calumjames/htmlwebpackplugin-error-react-rendering/README.md

 ```
 Then navigate to localhost:3001.

-As can be seen, if [the line that imports the SCSS in the `Loading` component](src/components/Loading.js#L3) is commented out, the app runs fine and the component is rendered into the resulting index.html.
+As can be seen in branch [no-loading-css](https://github.com//calumjames/htmlwebpackplugin-error-react-rendering/tree/no-loading-css), if [the line that imports the SCSS in the `Loading` component](src/components/Loading.js#L3) is commented out, the app runs fine and the component is rendered into the resulting index.html.
 When that line is commented out, you see the following error:

 > Error: /Users/calumjames/htmlwebpackplugin-error-react-rendering/tools/webpack/indexRenderer:5396<br/>return window && document && document.all && !window.atob;<br/>^<br/>ReferenceError: window is not defined